-- Take both Oath of Commission Certificates and your surety bond to the recorder of deeds in your county of commission.
-In most cases, it is the circuit clerk and occasionally it may be the county clerk. - The notary applicant will sign both Oath of Commission Certificates in the presence of the clerk, officially swearing and affirming that you will faithfully perform your duties as a notary public.
-The clerk will also sign all certificates. - The circuit clerk will file your Oath of Commission Certificate and your original bond in his or her office, affix their file mark, and may return either or both to you. - There will be a separate fee paid to the county for this filing.
+- Take both oath of commission certificates to the recorder of deeds in your county of commission.
+In most cases, it is the circuit clerk and occasionally it may be the county clerk. - The notary public will sign both oath of commission certificates in the presence of the clerk, officially swearing and affirming that you will faithfully perform your duties as a notary public.
+The clerk will also sign all certificates. - The circuit clerk will file one (1) oath of commission certificate and your original bond in his or her office and may return either or both to you. - There will be a separate fee paid to the county for this filing.